Innocent-Bern/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7-create_global_variable: A script that creates a new global variable

 8-true_knowledge: Script that print the result of addition with an environment variable

 9-divide_and_rule: A script that prints the result of POWER divided by DIVIDE, followed by a new line

-9-divide_and_rule: A script that prints the result of POWER divided by DIVIDE, followed by a new line